stride3d/stride-docs/en/manual/engine/assets/asset-bundles.md

 # Create a bundle

 > [!Note]
-> Creating currently requires some manual steps (i.e. editing `xkpkg` by hand).
+> Creating currently requires some manual steps (i.e. editing `sdpkg` by hand).

-Open the `xkprj` file of the game executable and add the following configuration:
+Open the `sdprj` file of the game executable and add the following configuration:

 Example: